CraftlyApp/craftly-robot/README.md

 1.  **Prepare an instruction JSON**

     Craftly Robot operates based on a list of atomic instructions described in a JSON file.
-A sample is in the `instructions/` folder.
+A sample is in the `instructions` folder.

 2.  **Run Craftly Robot**